jessesquires/JSQDataSourcesKit/README.md

 ## About

-This framework aims to the reduce boilerplate code regarding the `UITableView`, `UICollectionView`, and `NSFetchedResultsController` data source objects, as well as the `NSFetchedResultsControllerDelegate` object.
+This framework reduces the boilerplate code regarding the `UITableView`, `UICollectionView`, and `NSFetchedResultsController` data source objects, as well as the `NSFetchedResultsControllerDelegate` object.
 It helps [keep view controllers light](http://www.objc.io/issue-1/), while focusing on type-safety, [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) design principles, and easy interoperability with Cocoa.
+Further, it brings a more focused and data-driven perspective to these data sources.
+That is, if you want to change your view, you change your data and its structure.

 ## Installation